sahelyiyi/FederatedLearning/README.md

 weight vectors w&#770;<sup>(i)</sup> obtained from Algorithm 1 (using a fixed number of 1000 iterations, and λ = 0.2).
-We compare the MSE of our method with simple linear regression and decision tree regression. please see the [implementation](https://github.com/sahelyiyi/FederatedLearning/blob/master/3d_road_experiment.ipynb).
+We compare the MSE of our method with simple linear regression and decision tree regression. please see the implementation at [3d_road_experiment.ipynb](https://github.com/sahelyiyi/FederatedLearning/blob/master/3d_road_experiment.ipynb).

 | Method name                    | Train MSE       | Tes MSE        |
 | ------------------             |---------------- | -------------- |